 - Three application essays.

 - Three letters of recommendation.
 In the online application, you will need to supply names and contact details of three people (e.g., faculty at your school, professional references) who you believe will provide substantive information about your interests and abilities.
-Graduate Studies will contact your references with instructions regarding the letters.
+The Graduate School will contact your references with instructions regarding the letters.

 - TOEFL or IELTS score reports for applicants whose native language is not English.

 Carefully follow the instructions on the application site.

 - Upload the above documents in the online application